KyleHagad/JS30-in-30/README.md

 # JavaScript 30-in-30

-*Hosted by Wesbos*
+30 javascrript projects in 30 days

-I did this wrote all this code in September, so Welcome to *Javascriptember*.
+I did this wrote all this code in September, so welcome to **_JavaScriptember_**.

+These projects were inspired by and written after [javascript30.com](https://javascript30.com/).

+_Thank you, Wes Bos_